 The Company is authorized to issue an unlimited number of common shares without par value (the "Shares").
-As of April 19, 2023, there were 103,805,556 Shares issued and outstanding, each carrying the right to one vote.
+As of May 21, 2024, there were 104,484,680 Shares issued and outstanding, each carrying the right to one vote.
 No group of Shareholders has the right to elect a specified number of directors, nor are there cumulative or similar voting rights attached to the Shares.
 The Company has no other classes of voting securities.

-To the best knowledge of the Directors and NEOs of the Company, there are no persons or corporations that beneficially owned, directly or indirectly, or exercised control or direction over, Shares carrying more than 10% of the voting rights attached to all outstanding Shares of the Company as at April 19, 2023, except for Equinox Partners LP., which beneficially owns 16,855,278 shares or 16.2% of the outstanding shares.
+To the best knowledge of the Directors and NEOs of the Company, there are no persons or corporations that beneficially owned, directly or indirectly, or exercised control or direction over, Shares carrying more than 10% of the voting rights attached to all outstanding Shares of the Company as at May 21, 2024, except for Equinox Partners LP., which beneficially owns 16,855,278 shares or 16.1% of the outstanding shares and Euro Pacific Asset Management, LLC, on behalf of its asset management clients, who exercise control over but do not have ownership of 11,649,351 shares, or 11.1% of the outstanding shares.